apache/paimon/docs/content/concepts/overview.md

 Paimon provides table abstraction.
 It is used in a way that does not differ from the traditional database:
-- In Flink `batch` execution mode, it acts like a Hive table and supports various operations of Batch SQL.
+- In `batch` execution mode, it acts like a Hive table and supports various operations of Batch SQL.
 Query it to see the latest snapshot.
-- In Flink `streaming` execution mode, it acts like a message queue.
+- In `streaming` execution mode, it acts like a message queue.
   Query it acts like querying a stream changelog from a message queue where historical data never expires.